Pastor: Rev. T. Michael Tobin

 Permanent Deacons: Joseph E. Bland, Robert J. Hart, Brendan E. Kinsella

-Coordinator of Children’s Education and Advisor for Youth Ministry: Renee Guidry
+Director of Religious Education and Youth Minister: Renee Guidry

 Bookkeeper: Mark Elmore

 Sundays — Sat evening: 5:30 p.m.; Sun: 8 a.m., 10:30 a.m., 12:30 p.m.
 (Spanish)

 Daily — Mon-Fri: 8 a.m.

 Saturdays — 4 p.m., First Saturday 7:30-9 p.m. in the Chapel (Spanish)

 Sundays — 4–8 p.m.

 Tuesdays — 9 a.m.– 9 p.m.

 Annunciation Parish originated in 1855 when Father John H. Bekkers made his first trip from the Cathedral of the Assumption in Louisville to Shelbyville.
 Father Bekkers visited every three or four months to encourage the Catholics in Shelbyville to establish a church of their own.
 Land was donated in 1859; the newly constructed church (the current chapel) was dedicated on October 2, 1860.
 At first it consisted of only wall frames and rough floors.
 Through a series of additions, the chapel took on the present form.
 Father Michael D. Lawler was the first pastor.